MariloyH/Stock_Analysis/README.md

    3. If we are adding new functions, we must be careful not to affect behavior that was previously working well.

 ### Refactoring this VBA scrip
    As advantage, the previous code was written for me, so it minimized the error posssibility, but no disappeaar!
-This code was runnig and working well.
+This code was running and working well.
 The new code introduced a new way to store the values in an array  that improve the performance of the code.
 At the same time I added some fuctionality (Adding an aditional button) to ease the execution of the refactored code.
-One disavantage of this code is that is settled in only 12 diferent tickers, its no dynamic, so if we study a different database with more tickers, we would loose  relevant information.
-In the future may be dynamic, asking at the begining which tickers do you want to include.
+One disavantage of this code is that is settled in only 12 different tickers, its no dynamic, so if we study a database with more tickers, we would loose  relevant information.
+In the future it could be dynamic, asking at the begining which tickers do you want to include.